Zaki Biam massacre: The massacre

 The trigger of the massacres is said by some to be Obasanjo's statement at the burial of the 19 soldiers, giving soldiers a blank cheque to track and bring to books those responsible.
-While those responsible would have obviously being on the run, helpless villagers were brutally and summarily murdered in cold blood, and their properties and buildings decimated.
+While those responsible would have obviously been on the run, helpless villagers were brutally and summarily murdered in cold blood, and their properties and buildings decimated.

 Gbeji and surrounding villages

 The soldiers first visited in Gbeji on 19 October and returned on 22 October for the massacre.
 During their earlier visit, the sought to know the market day.
 On return, they rounded up people in the market square, separated men from women and children then opened fire.
 They smeared the bodies with fuel and set them ablaze.
 They moved into residential areas and riddled the houses with bullets before burning them.
 It was in Gbeji that a survivor recounted how he saw a soldier wearing a T-shirt with the inscription, "Operation No Living Thing", that he escaped.

 The soldiers headed to Mgbakpa Yamsa and Tse Gube burning houses and valuables.
 As in Gbeji, they rounded up some people in Tse Gube and killed them.